 - Preheat oven to 350F.

-- Dust with cacao powder, shake out the excess and set aside.
+- Dust with cocoa powder, shake out the excess and set aside.

-- Mix the almond milk and ACV in the measuring cupl, and let set for a few minutes to activate.
+- Mix the milk and ACV in the measuring cup, and let set for a few minutes to activate.

 Make the Cake

 - Mix up wet ingredients in the large bowl first.
 Stir until combined.

 - Mix up the dry ingredients in the small bowl next.

 - Divide batter evenly between your cake pans.

 - Bake 35 minutes, or until a test comes out clean.
 Cool for 30 minutes before removing from pan.